The Botanical Building in Balboa Park was part of the 1914 Panama-California Exposition.

 Photography courtesy San Diego Convention and Visitors Bureau and Little Italy Association

-This article was first published in January 2011.
+This article was first published in January 2011, but was updated in November 2013.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.

 Request the Southern California & Las Vegas TourBook and San Diego–Central & Southern Area map at AAA.com or your local AAA branch office.
 For coupons, visit sandiego.org.
 Area code is 619 unless noted.

 Balboa Park Museums balboapark.org.
 Gaslamp Quarter Historical Foundation $15 walking tours every Saturday at 11 a.m.
 233-4692, gaslampquarter.org/tours.
 Mercato Farmers’ Market Saturdays 8 a.m. to 2 p.m.
 Date and India streets.
 Mission San Diego De Alcalá 10818 San Diego Mission Rd., 281-8449, missionsandiego.com.
 Torrey Pines State Natural Reserve 12600 N. Torrey Pines Rd., (858) 755-2063, torreypine.org.

 Restaurant Week Jan.
 19–24, 2014.
 Some 216 restaurants offer three-course, fixed-price menus for $25, $35, or $45 per person for dinner. sandiegorestaurantweek.com.
 El Zarape 4642 Park Blvd., 692-1652, elzarape.biz.
 Mariscos Germán Taco Truck Various locations.